bahrus/xtal-in/README.md

 One particular element in this package, *add-event-listener" only listens for events, and bubbles them up with a semantic name.
 Let's start diving into this last one in more detail.

-If we look at the markup below:
+Take a look at the markup below:

 ```html